yaron16ll/SmartCart/README.md

-**SmartCart** is a mobile application for buying and selling grocery products,
+**SmartCart** is a mobile application for buying and selling grocery products.

 Perfect for those who love shopping.